oneLphil/Unslack/deliverables/product.md

 *Figure 1: Example table of how users would be ranked.
 Users would be able to access this table to check rankings.*

+![alt text][trackr]

+[trackr]: https://github.com/csc301-winter-2018/project-team-02/blob/master/deliverables/images/trackrScreen.png "Screenshot of Trackr"
+*Figure 2: Screenshot of [Trackr](https://github.com/srikarg/Trackr), a Chrome extrension that currently exists that only tracks web usage.
+Ideally our application would also be able to display user-friendly graphics such as these.*

 ## Q2: Who are your target users?